 You may click on the links to access pdf versions of these papers.
 Your click on any of the links constitutes your request to me for a personal copy of the linked article, and my delivery of a personal copy.
 Any other use is prohibited.
 Associated data and code is available for some papers.
 Please feel free to contact me about my research.

-Lee, J. C., Lovibond, P. F., Hayes, B. K., & Navarro, D. J. (accepted).
+Lee, J. C., Lovibond, P. F., Hayes, B. K., & Navarro, D. J. (2018).
 Negative evidence and inductive reasoning in generalization of associative learning.
 Journal of Experimental Psychology: General.
+Advance online publication.
 DOI:

 10.1037/xge0000496 [Data] [Modelling] [Supplemental]